 It wasn’t something that I dreamt about during my whole childhood.
 It was just sort of random that I fell into it.
 And I actually feel like it is such a blessing.
 You know, I’m actually really enjoying it.

-I really like when you, when you see people, they felt something shifted in their body, and they go, Oh, that’s really nice.
+I really like when you see people, and they feel something’s shifted in their body, and they go, oh, that’s really nice.
 Alright, well, I can breathe in here.
-That’s, that’s really fun.Ea Holm
+That’s what’s really fun.Ea Holm

 All photos are from Ea Holm unless otherwise specified.